 Roomy Running Deck With Advanced Cushioning

 There’s plenty of room to stretch out on the ProForm Carbon T7.
 You get a 20″ x 55″ running deck, which is ample for walking and jogging.
-Compare that to 18″ x 60″ on the top end 800i and you can see how there’s definitely enough space for you.
+Compare that to 17″ x 45″ on the City L6 model and you can see just how ample that is.

 It also has ProShox cushioning, as do the other treadmills in the Performance Series.
 This reduces impact on your joints, which means you won’t have the typical discomfort after your workout.
 You can work out longer and harder, without the fear of post training pain.

 Some other nice touches on the Carbon T7 are grip sensors for monitoring your heart rate, a capable 2.75 CHP motor, easy SpaceSaver folding design, dual 2″ speakers and a generous 300 lb. max weight capacity.